 Suppressor covers are typically made from two materials: a fire-retardant or fire-proof inner jacket, such as Nomex or Kevlar, and a tough, durable outer jacket.

-The inner jacket is designed to absorb and dissipate heat, while the outer jacket provides protection from dings, dents, and scratches.
+The inner jacket is designed to absorb and dissipate heat, while the outer jacket protects from dings, dents, and scratches.

-Other materials such as silicon and synthetic fabrics are being used in some newer concepts.
+Other materials, such as silicon and synthetic fabrics, are used in newer concepts.